rajannpatel/ubuntupbx/README.md

     > us-east1-b                 us-east1                 UP
     > ```

-5. Only regions `us-west1`, `us-central1`, and `us-east1` in North America qualify for Google Cloud's free tier.
-Set the `ZONE` and `REGION` environment variables with one of the 3 free tier regions, and choose any zone in that region.
-The following zone and region can be used, or select another zone and region combination from the `gcloud compute zones list` output:
+5. Any zone in the `us-west1`, `us-central1`, and `us-east1` North America regions qualifies for Google Cloud's virtual machine free tier.

+    - Set the `REGION` environment variable with one of the 3 free tier regions, and set any `ZONE` in that region
+    - The following zone and region can be used, or select another zone and region combination from the `gcloud compute zones list` output<br><br>

     ```bash
+    REGION=us-east1
     ZONE=us-east1-b
-    REGION=us-east1
     ```

 6. Reserve a static IP address and label it "pbx-external-ip":